-- Add AbstractGraph data, an abstract lightweight static representation of possible paths in NavMeshes, highly useful for finding long paths in large environments
+Gameware Navigation 2015 now supports AbstractGraph data, a lightweight static representation of possible paths in NavMeshes, which can be used to find long paths in large scale worlds.

 Fast, Automated NavMesh Generation